-The inverter output current shall be limited to 230% of the rated load current.
-Two current transformers in separate locations on the output (which operate separately, offering redundancy) shall be employed as means of current sensing.
+The inverter output current shall be limited to 240% of the rated load current.
+Two current transformers at separate locations on the output (operating separately, offering redundancy) shall be employed as a means of current sensing.

-The inverter current limit protects inverter components from damage due to excessive over-current conditions (e.g. excessive load, faults and reverse current).
+The inverter current limit protects inverter components from damage due to excessive over-current (e.g. excessive load, faults and reverse current).